Article date 28 July 2011

 AI is designed in conjunction with an express railway line westwards linking to the existing line to Swindon and South Wales, with connections from it to Reading, Oxford and Banbury.
 We are proposing this express line and propose that it is known as the Swindon express link, as illustrated earlier.

 The Swindon express link provides access to the High Speed rail network both to the North and to Europe.
-This link line offers the potential for express services direct from South Wales (footnote 2).
+This link line offers the potential for express services direct from South Wales (note 2).